learnk8s/learnk8s.io/src/terraformAks/content.md

 The setup described is only the beginning, if you're provisioning production-grade infrastructure you should look into:

-- how to structure your Terraform in global and environment-specific layers
+- [How to structure your Terraform](https://www.terraform.io/docs/cloud/guides/recommended-practices/part1.html) in global and environment-specific layers.
-- managing Terraform state and how to work with the rest of your team
+- [Managing Terraform state](https://www.terraform.io/docs/backends/state.html) and how to work with the rest of your team.
-- how to use AzureDNS to point to the load balancer and use domain names instead of IP addresses
+- [How to use External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/azure.md) to point to the load balancer and use domain names instead of IP addresses.
-- how to set up TLS with cert-manager
+- How to set up [TLS with cert-manager](https://github.com/jetstack/cert-manager).
+- How to set up a private [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/).

 And the beauty is that External DNS and Cert Manager are available as charts, so you could integrate them with your AKS module and have all the cluster updated at the same time.